databricks/terraform-provider-databricks/docs/index.md

 * `rate_limit` - defines maximum number of requests per second made to Databricks REST API by Terraform.
 Default is *15*.
 * `debug_truncate_bytes` - Applicable only when `TF_LOG=DEBUG` is set.
 Truncate JSON fields in HTTP requests and responses above this limit.
 Default is *96*.
 * `debug_headers` - Applicable only when `TF_LOG=DEBUG` is set.
 Debug HTTP headers of requests made by the provider.
 Default is *false*.
-We recommend to turn this flag on only under exceptional circumstances, when troubleshooting authentication issues.
+We recommend turning this flag on only under exceptional circumstances, when troubleshooting authentication issues.
 Turning this flag on will log first `debug_truncate_bytes` of any HTTP header value in cleartext.
 * `skip_verify` - skips SSL certificate verification for HTTP calls. *Use at your own risk.* Default is *false* (don't skip verification).